ShriyaBhatija/ShriyaBhatija/README.md

 ## Welcome, I'm Shriya 👋

 I am an M.Sc.
 Mathematics student at the Technical University of Munich, focusing on probability theory and machine learning.
 I recently completed my Master's thesis at the University of Cambridge, working in the intersection of causality and Bayesian optimization.
-Currently, I am a Software Engineering Intern at Intrinsic, focusing on 6D object pose estimation models.
+Currently, I am a Software Engineering Intern at Intrinsic, focusing on 3D reconstruction.

 <!--
 **ShriyaBhatija/ShriyaBhatija** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.